New Mexico Court Records

 In New Mexico, traffic offenses related to alcohol, drugs, and other intoxication are classified as DWI (driving while intoxicated).
 DUI (driving under the influence) and DWI are two terms that may be used together or have different meanings depending on each state’s constitution.
 The New Mexico Motor Vehicle Department is responsible for all traffic-related offenses in the state.
 As stated under the drinking and driving laws in New Mexico, it is illegal to operate a motor vehicle if

-Offenders arrested by law enforcement agencies for violating any of these crimes are required to take a breath or blood test to know their blood alcohol content (BAC) level.
+Offenders arrested by law enforcement agencies for violating any of these crimes may be required to take a breath or blood test to know their blood alcohol content (BAC) level.
 Failure to do this test may lead to involuntary suspension of the offender’s driver’s license.

 What is the Difference Between a DUI and a DWI in New Mexico